 DKIM (DomainKeys Identified Mail) states that the sending mail server will sign mail with a signature that the domain owner publishes.
 When an email is received by a mail server, the signature on the message is checked against what is published by the domain owner.
 If the signature does not match, the receiving server can reject the message.

 DMARC (Domain-based Message Authentication, Reporting and Conformance) takes care of checking differences between SPF, DKIM, and the “From:” field in a message.
-Messages that fail alignment are rejected.
+Messages that fail alignment are rejected with a proper policy in place.
 DMARC supports reporting so that receiving servers can identify when an email either passes or fails alignment.

 Assess –> Implement –> Manage

 This is where Bound Planet comes in.
 We assist organizations in fully achieving DMARC compliance to protect against spoofing, brand/reputation damage, and to improve email delivery.
-We work to identify sending sources and mail volume, configure DNS records and DKIM signing for each source, and finally monitor the implementation going forward.
-Our Email Authentication Management service makes this easy for your organization.
+We work to identify sending sources and mail volume, configure DNS records and DKIM signing for each source, implement a reject policy, and finally monitor the implementation going forward.
+Our Email Authentication Management service simplifies the implementation process from start to finish.

 References to EAM

 Implementing receive-side verification techniques can be found in best practice guidance, and some organizations are required to implement this protection.
 Here are some additional places it can be found:

 - CIS 9.5 IG2 and IG3 – Implement DMARC